Errors and Limits

 - resource error detail

-Use same-origin content, loadHtmlString, or fetch-backed requests when those features are required.
+Use same-origin content, loadHtmlString, or fetch-backed requests when those

 Native Runtime Limits